DeerTears/LootyShooty3D/README.md

 The motherload folder and kinda the focus of this project.

+- abstract
-- abstract: This folder contains Superclasses, and the script for the new Resource-type "gun".
+This folder contains Superclasses, and the script for the new Resource-type "gun".
 This folder contains Weapon.gd (used by WeaponSlot) and Gun.gd (extended by any instances of gun_resource in the code)

+- classes
-- classes: Contains now-depreciated code for each guntype.
+Contains now-depreciated code for each guntype.
 This could be re-instated as .res files, to be a series of defaults for each guntype if we do a levelling system.

+- components
-- components: Parts of guns such as the BulletEmitter, the world-spawned ItemBody that appears when you drop a gun, and some other stuff that is really hard to keep track of. :s
+Parts of guns such as the BulletEmitter, the world-spawned ItemBody that appears when you drop a gun, and some other stuff that is really hard to keep track of. :s

+- interfaces
-- interfaces: Handles input and passes signals around to produce raycasts and starts animations.
+Handles input and passes signals around to produce raycasts and starts animations.

 AnimationHandler, WeaponHandler, and WeaponSlot live here.